Vesss/First-Milestone-Project/README.md

 - The heading images on the home page, which feature the 3 main services that the barbershop provides, are all clickable links which lead directly to the prices page, where these same services are again listed in the same order, but with a prices next to the headline and a description of the service below.

+<h2>Features left to implement</h2>
+- A back to the top button may be included, although it doesn't seem entirely necessary.
+- More interesting and colourful animations for the reponsive burger button could be implemented when my knowledge is expanded with JavaScript.
+- A modal for subscriptions could be added.